Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 First, when he was putting this language together, computers were the size of a room, and needed an air-conditioning unit the size of a room to keep it cool, but for all their size, they were extremely under-powered by todays standards.
-Memory was something like 32-bit and that memory was stored in vacuum tubes, not chips like we have today.
+Memory was something **less** than 32-bit and that memory was stored in vacuum tubes, not chips like we have today.
 Further, personal computers hadn't been invented yet, so only big business and colleges actually had a computer and just to use it, you had to wait in a line and you had to hand your program over to a technician who would run the program for you!
 So, not only did the language John McCarthy was working on have to be powerful (for AI ), but it also